KhanJr/Watch-Out/README.md

 Project is created with:
 * Unity
 * C#
+* Made own Sound Track for the game.

 ## Download
 You can download the game from this repo.
 The game name is Watch Out.apk